cloudmesh-community/hid-sp18-409/tutorial/README.md

 #### Filtering and sorting

 Now we are trying to find what is the maximum temperature reported for a particluar whether station and print the data in ascending order.
-We can achieve this by using **where()** and **orderBy()** fundtions as shown below.
+We can achieve this by using **where()** and **orderBy()** fundtions as shown next.

 	TempDatasetProcessed = TempDataset.where(TempDataset['t_type'] == 'TMAX'
 		).orderBy('temp', ascending=False).cache()